lposs/fretes/README.md

 Run on the ForgeRock Stack (OpenAM, OpenDJ, OpenIDM, OpenIG) on Kubernetes (k8s)

+# Contributing

+This repository is located at https://stash.forgerock.org/projects/DOCKER/repos/fretes/browse and mirrored to github at https://github.com/ForgeRock/fretes

+Pull requests should be made on the stash repository.
+You will need a ForgeRock community account to create pull requests.

 # Prerequisites

 You need to have Kubernetes installed to run these examples.
 See